diepxuan/diepxuan.com/app/code/Diepxuan/MultiDomain/README.md

 Multi Domain
 ------------
-* This module detect the target website or storeview by domain
+* Automatically detects and switches to the target website or store view based on the domain
+* Allows selecting a level 2 category as the Root Category of the Store

 Installation
 ------------